zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 CXF-JMX example
 ============================================
-The cxf-jmx example illustrates how to enable CXF for JMX for web service providers contained both a war file deployed in Tomcat and an OSGI bundle deployed in the TESB OSGi container.
+The cxf-jmx example illustrates how to enable CXF for JMX for web service providers contained either within a war file deployed in Tomcat or an OSGI bundle deployed in the TESB OSGi container.

 The web service provides simple sayHi and doubleIt operations.